goharbor/community/proposals/CVE_Whitelist.md

 ## Proposal

-We propose to introduce the "whitelist" of vulnerabilities to project policy to solve this problem.
+We propose to introduce the "whitelist" of vulnerabilities (a.k.a CVE whitelist) to project policy to solve this problem.
 The system or project admin can define a list of CVE, when checking the scan result to compare the the threshold setting in "Deployment Security" policy, the vulnerabilities in the white list will be ignored, such that user can pull an image with certain vulnerabilities higher than the threshold without having to update or disable the policy.

+Each whitelist can optionally have a expiration time.
+Once it's expired, the CVEs in that list will not be filtered when calculating the overall vulnerability level.

 **NOTE:**
-For v1.9.0 there will be a limitation of the number of CVEs in the whitelist, which is 40.
+Each project can only have one CVE whitelist.
+The support for expiration may be a P1 for v1.9 release depending on the date and resource.
+There's not a limit of the number of items the a CVE whitelist but we need to think about it when implementing the UI.

 In detail, it will involve the following use cases: